mit-dci/opencx/features.md

-# Basic building blocks of a "centralized" (custodial) cryptocurrency exchange
+# Basic building blocks of a cryptocurrency exchange

  - Wallets
   - Key management